mojaloop/mojaloop/contribute/Documentation-Style-Guide.md

 Use William H. Gates Sr. when formally referring to Bill Gates Sr. There is no comma between Gates and Sr. Bill Sr. is acceptable in internal documents.

 Plural: Gateses.
-Do not use an apostrophe to form the plural of the family’s name.
+Do not use an apostrophe to form the plural of the family's name.
 Example: The Gateses attended the opening of the new University of Washington law building.

 Possessive: The apostrophe follows Gates when you refer to something owned by either Bill or Melinda.
 Example: Melinda Gates' speech was well received.
 The apostrophe follows Gateses when you refer to something Bill and Melinda own jointly.
 Example: _The Gateses' decision to provide free Internet access in U.S. public libraries has increased library usage and circulation overall._